Note; a simpler version of these posts are included with all Ghost installs to explain its features by example.

 - Ghost is designed for creators, influencers, and personal or professional publishers.
 It's a content hub, and link garden — to entertain, educate and grow a direct and personal audience for your experiences and inspirations.

 - The entire platform can be styled and customised to suit you.
 It's very powerful, but some customisation can occasionally require at least an awareness of a little code, too.
 Don't worry though, it's all documented, can be as simple as copy & pasting examples, perhaps with a change or two of your site-specific credentials.
 Plus, there's a great community of people that enjoy helping fellow publishers, everyone was new once, just ask and let people know when their help worked and could help another person with the same questions.

 - Ghost also work with many popular tools & apps, with hundreds of simple integrations to; speed up your workflows, connect email lists, build communities and more — as we will now discover!...

 Ghost doesn't have any plug-ins — I see this as a good thing — nothing else to think about, test, trust, update or potentially break your site.
 Keeping you focused on your content curation!

 Ghost doesn't have comments, likes or share buttons either, I also see that as a good thing, your blog should be an interactive evolving biography.
-There's other places for chatting about things openly with a wider audience or private messages.
+There are other places for chatting about things; openly with a wider audience, or in private messages.